miekg/dns/README.md

 ## Examples

-A short "how to use the API" is at the beginning of doc.go (this also will show when you call `godoc github.com/miekg/dns`).
+A short "how to use the API" is at the beginning of doc.go, you can also find it on [go.dev](https://pkg.go.dev/github.com/miekg/dns).

 Example programs can be found in the `github.com/miekg/exdns` repository.